ShigShag/CAPTCHASecurityInsights/JavaScriptProxies/Readme.md

 # JavaScript Proxies

-Insert these proxy into a client side JavaScript file and view results on developer console.
+Insert these proxies into a client side JavaScript file and view results on developer console.